Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: Introduction

-To overcome this dilemma and facilitate the widespread adoption of personalized SDMs, we propose a novel framework for efficient multi-user offloading of personalized diffusion models.
-This framework is designed for a highly practical scenario that includes a variable number of users, diverse user computational capabilities, and fluctuating available computational resources on the edge server.
-Specifically, to reduce redundancy in model deployment and alleviate storage burdens on the edge server, we introduce a cluster-wide model as a shared offloading model across multiple users.
-To further enhance computational efficiency, we assume that the offloading tasks of multiple users can be processed in batches.
-However, these two improvements also introduce two new issues. \begin{itemize}[left=0pt] \item The hybrid inference approach, which combines the offloaded inference by the cluster-wide model with local inference by the personalized model, introduces a degree of personalization loss.
-As a result, while offloading reduces inference latency, it also decreases the accuracy of personalized feature representation.
-Thus, a trade-off between latency reduction and preservation of personalization must be carefully considered when optimizing offloading steps. \item In the batching technique, an increase in batch size causes the inference latency for each denoising step to grow, thereby intensifies the interdependence between each user's offloading decision and the overall system performance.
-Unlike existing works that ignore the parallel inference capability of the server and assume that the total latency of multiple tasks is proportional to the total number of tasks, our optimization objective is formulated as a quadratic function of the decision variables. \end{itemize} To resolve the above issues, we innovatively establish a comprehensive and precise optimization metric and newly design a low-complexity solution for extended Generalized Quadratic Assignment Problem (GQAP).
-In this work, we focus on a cluster within the same geographic region, utilizing similar personalized generative applications as the basis of our exploration.
-The specific contributions are summarized as follows:
+{ To overcome this dilemma and facilitate the widespread adoption of personalized SDMs, this work focus on a balanced solution for multi-user personalized SDMs.} Our goal extends beyond optimizing specific inference algorithms.
+Instead, we intend to seamlessly integrate inference algorithm optimizations with real-world resource management, relying on the typical edge-device collaborative network framework.
+Specifically, we propose a novel framework for efficient multi-user offloading of personalized diffusion models.
+This framework addresses scenarios with a variable number of users, diverse user computational capabilities, and fluctuating edge server resources.
+To minimize redundancy and alleviate storage burdens, we employ a cluster-wide model that captures common personalized features of the cluster's users through fine-tuning, serving as a shared offloading model.
+Furthermore, we enhance computational efficiency by enabling batch processing of offloading tasks for multiple users.
+Nevertheless, these improvements also present two new challenges. \begin{itemize}[left=0pt] \item The hybrid inference approach, which combines the offloaded inference by the cluster-wide model with local inference by the personalized model.
+While offloading reduces inference latency, it also introduces a degree of personalization loss.
+Thus, a trade-off between latency reduction and accuracy of personalized feature representation must be carefully considered when optimizing offloading steps. \item Existing approaches often overlook the server's parallel inference capabilities and assume that total latency is proportional to the number of tasks.
+Unlike these methods, the batching technique presents a unique challenge.
+As batch size increases, it leads to longer inference latency for each denoising step, thereby exacerbating the interdependence between individual user offloading decisions and overall system performance. \end{itemize} To address the aforementioned challenges, we innovatively develop a comprehensive and precise optimization metric.
+Using this metric as a guide, we formulate the efficient multi-user offloading for personalized diffusion models as an extension of the Generalized Quadratic Assignment Problem (GQAP).
+Additionally, we design a low-complexity solution specifically for this extended version of GQAP.
+The key contributions of our approach are summarized as follows: